 In addition, if you try to link the numbers to something memorable, such as a house number or birthday, it helps them stick in your mind.

-6. How cues can help improve memory
+6. How cues can help you improve your memory

 We can create cues to help us to remember the things we have to do every day.
 This technique is called implementation intention.
 To practice it, simply state your intention to do a certain thing at a certain time and link the intention with something you already do on a regular basis.
 For example, you can say to yourself, I will take my medication while I wait for my coffee to brew.